 Unhappily, there had been only a few examples of successful republics in human history, Rome and Athens being the most widely admired…

-- Well, first among those rules was that a republic must be harmonious; it cannot be divided in purpose.
+- First was that a republic must be harmonious; it cannot be divided in purpose.
 It must be guided by a common vision of the public good.

-- Second rule: a republic must be homogeneous.
+- Second: A republic must be homogeneous.
 It must be composed of citizens who are ethnically, economically, and socially more or less equal with each other in wealth and status.
 America was home to no great lords or nobles.
-Even the wealthiest of American landowners was comparatively minor when set against the grandees of the British House of Lords.
+Even the wealthiest of American landowners were comparatively minor when set against the grandees of the British House of Lords.

-- Third rule for a republic, by the classical standards: a republic must be small, if only because harmony and homogeneity break down whenever the boundaries of a republic are drawn to include too many different kinds of people or so much territory that people cannot keep vigil over their fellow-citizens.
-Montesquieu had warned that it is natural to a republic to have only a small territory, otherwise it cannot long subsist, because the interest of the public is easier perceived, better understood, and more within the reach of every citizen on a small scale.
+- Third, by the classical standards: A republic must be small, if only because harmony and homogeneity break down whenever the boundaries of a republic are drawn to include too many different kinds of people or so much territory that people cannot keep vigil over their fellow-citizens.
+Montesquieu had warned that it is natural to a republic to have only a small territory, otherwise, it cannot long subsist, because the interest of the public is easier perceived, better understood, and more within the reach of every citizen on a small scale.

-- Fourth rule: every citizen of a republic must be independent and self-sufficient enough to be able to occupy a public office.
+- Fourth: Every citizen of a republic must be independent and self-sufficient enough to be able to occupy a public office.
 These rules were certainly the rules which guided Thomas Jefferson’s notion of a republic.

 Learn more about Alexander Hamilton’s reports

 But Hamilton had learned from two very different sources that these classical rules, and Jefferson’s satisfaction with them, might not be quite so admirable as they sounded.
 One of these sources was his reading of David Hume.
-Hamilton regarded the celebrated Scot, whose Essays and Treatises of 1758 and History of England from the Invasion of Julius Caesar to the Revolution in 1688 were enormously popular among Americans as very ingenious and sensible and the least fallible guide of human opinion.
-And what Hamilton learned from Hume was that governments, including republican governments, cannot be invented out of thin air or pressed into an iron maiden of theory.
+Hamilton regarded the celebrated Scot, whose Essays and Treatises of 1758 and History of England from the Invasion of Julius Caesar to the Revolution in 1688 were enormously popular among Americans, as ingenious, sensible, and the least fallible guide of human opinion.
+What Hamilton learned from Hume was that governments, including republican governments, cannot be invented out of thin air or pressed into an iron maiden of theory.